 But that’s about to change.
 The regulations, controls and mandates imposed by faceless bureaucrats will turn our healthcare system into a DMV or Post Office form of lower-quality care.
 Just look into the myehic application in Europe and how “successful” that has been.
 Soon, those living under socialist systems will have nowhere to turn for quality care.
 And neither will you.

 - You’ll have a bureaucrat instead of a physician helping determine your medical care.
 More than 111 government agencies will be overseeing your care, led by the Centers for Medicare & Medicaid Services.

 - The bill dramatically increases the budget deficit.
 The President claims this bill is deficit neutral.
 It’s not true.
 The annual revenues generated by the plan will fall well short of covering the cost every year.
-Worse yet, the plan assumes massive future cuts in Medicare spending—cuts that will never
+Worse yet, the plan assumes massive future cuts in Medicare spending—cuts that will never take place.

 - Your premiums will skyrocket.
 Watch as premiums rise drastically, leading to full nationalization of health care.

 - Your taxes will also skyrocket.
 Small businesses in particular will see huge tax increases, with over $500 billion in new taxes.
 And get ready for all kinds of hidden taxes, including on any medical device.
 Those taxes will be passed on to you, the consumer.